gmarkall/nbep-7/README.md

 	Get an IPC handle for the memory with offset modified by the RMM memory pool.
         """
-        # Not a very clean implementation - may want to implement something at
+	# This implementation provides a functional implementation and illustrates
+	# what get_ipc_handle needs to do, but it is not a very "clean"
-        # the C++ layer for this, and also not rely on borrowing bits of Numba
+	# implementation, and it relies on borrowing bits of Numba internals to
-        # internals to initialise ipchandle.
+	# initialise ipchandle.
+	#
+	# A more polished implementation might make use of additional functions in
+	# the RMM C++ layer for initialising IPC handles, and not use any Numba
+	# internals.
         ipchandle = (ctypes.c_byte * 64)()  # IPC handle is 64 bytes
         cuda.cudadrv.memory.driver_funcs.cuIpcGetMemHandle(
             ctypes.byref(ipchandle),